Fgeeha/nanocell-csv/README.md

 ## Contribute

 - The best way to contribute currently is to test the app in every way possible and provide bug reports when required.
-- Nanocell is also open to feature requests.
+- Open to feature requests.
 - The code is not currently not open to contribution.